 Environmentally advanced urban design

-The 12,500m2 Urban Sciences Building will be the first structure on the University’s 24 acre Science Central development on the city’s former Scottish & Newcastle Brewery Site.
+The 12,500m2 Urban Sciences Building is the first structure on the University’s 24 acre Science Central development on the city’s former Scottish & Newcastle Brewery Site.
 The facility includes a variety of high quality teaching and research spaces around a central collaborative forum, designed to welcome students, staff and members of the public into the building.

 One of the key project drivers has been to create a university-owned building, rather than faculty-owned.
 As such, public engagement, openness, flexibility and adaptability were key elements of the brief, ensuring the building can be used and adapted in the future for different user groups.
 It was also essential that the building demonstrates the highest levels of energy efficiency.